mbxss28/LIFE4136_rotation3_Group3/TE_Annotation/README.md

 TE enrichment using:
 C087_203_mapq_hap1.EDTA.TEanno.gff3 and C087_203_mapq_hap2.EDTA.TEanno.gff3, hap1_scaf5.fa and hap2_scaf5.fa, C087_203_mapq_hap1_8.fa and C087_203_mapq_hap2_8.fa files.

-The commands used to edit these files and their outputs are shown in [Commands](https://github.com/mbxss28/LIFE4136_rotation3_Group3/blob/main/TE_Annotation/TE_enrichment/percentage_TEcoverage_commands)
+The commands used to edit these files and their outputs are shown in [Commands](https://github.com/mbxss28/LIFE4136_rotation3_Group3/blob/main/TE_Annotation/TE_enrichment/percentage_TEcoverage_commands)  with the results then being plotted useing ggplot2.

 ### Link to tools